uf-hobi-informatics-lab/ClinicalTransformerMRC/README.md

 # ClinicalNERasMRC
-Approaching Clinical NER as a MRC problem
+Approaching Clinical NER and RE as a MRC problem